87tana/ImageObjectClassification_NetworkComparison/README.md

 </div>

 ## Introduction:
-This project centers on the application of deep learning techniques to identify brain tumors in MRI scans, emphasizing a comparative analysis of diverse transfer learning approaches.
+This project centers on the application of **deep learning techniques** to identify brain tumors in **MRI scans**, emphasizing a comparative analysis of diverse transfer learning approaches.
 Magnetic Resonance Imaging (MRI) serves as a premier diagnostic tool for this purpose.
-The integration of deep learning, a cutting-edge technology in medical image analysis, has yielded remarkable results.
-Leveraging these methods, I successfully classified brain tumors into four categories: No Tumor, Glioma Tumor, Meningioma Tumor, and Pituitary Tumor.
+The integration of deep learning, a cutting-edge technology in **medical image analysis**, has yielded remarkable results.
+Leveraging these methods, I successfully **classified brain tumors** into **four categories**: No Tumor, Glioma Tumor, Meningioma Tumor, and Pituitary Tumor.

 - Source of data [Brain Tumor](https://figshare.com/articles/dataset/brain_tumor_dataset/1512427)